 If you share your property with joint tenants e.g. a flat share they are not classed as non-dependants but having a joint tenant who is not your partner can affect the help you can receive with housing costs so you should include joint tenants here.

 A non-dependant is a person who:

-Non-dependants are often people like grown-up sons or daughters and elderly relatives.
+Non-dependants are often people like grown-up sons and daughters or elderly relatives.

-If someone pays rent to you as a sub-tenant you should declare it by saying 'yes' to the question on sub-tenants on the 'net income' page.
+If someone pays rent to you as a sub-tenant or boarder/lodger you should include the income you receive on the 'net income' page.
 People who pay rent to you as part of a formal arrangement to live in your home are not non-dependants.

-The amount of the deduction/contribution depends on the benefit being claimed.
+The amount of the non-dependant deduction/ housing costs contribution depends on the benefit being claimed.

 There will be no contribution expected of non-dependants who are under 21, there will also be no contribution expected of non-dependants who are 21 or over and:

 - receiving Pension Credit

 - receiving the care component of Disability Living Allowance at the middle or highest rate

 - receiving the daily living component of Personal Independence Payment